 Frank Zappa

-In addition to his music, Zappa was also an outspoken critic of censorship and an advocate for free speech.
+Zappa was also an outspoken critic of censorship and an advocate for free speech.
 He testified before the United States Congress in 1985 during hearings on obscenity in music, defending the rights of artists to express themselves without censorship.

 Zappa's career was marked by his uncompromising commitment to artistic freedom and his disdain for commercialism.
-He released albums on his own independent record label, Zappa Records, and often financed his projects himself to maintain creative control.
+He released albums on his own record label, Zappa Records, and often financed his projects himself to maintain creative control.

 Frank Zappa's impact on music and culture is immeasurable.
 His fearless experimentation, irreverent humour, and uncompromising individualism have earned him a place as one of the most innovative and influential musicians of the 20th century.